 As you can see, Hubs angles his pencil mark so he remembers which way to cut the angle:

-Cut the second piece of trim using the opposite 45˚ angle.
+Cut the second piece of baseboard trim using the opposite 45˚ angle.
 Join the two pieces together to test for fit.

 How to Install Baseboards: Close-Up

 The joint should look like this close-up.
-Pin nail on either side of the joint at the top and bottom, right into the stud.
+Nail on either side of the joint at the top and bottom, right into the stud.
 Since we pre-painted the baseboards, if you want perfection, you can dry brush some paint on the raw wood of the cuts to help disguise the joint before you put it in place.
 That way, you won’t see a darker line.
 We didn’t bother because you’ll never see it once the furniture is in place.